-The delivery of corporate change is monitored and supported via the Change Management Steering Group as part of the procurement framework and governance arrangements.
+The delivery of corporate change is monitored and supported via the RTI Steering Group which is also part of the procurement framework and governance arrangements.
 This group comprises of professionals from across the Council, e.g. Legal, Procurement, Risk, Equalities, Performance, Finance, Corporate Communications, HR, Business Change and Project Management.
 Following delivery, the Budget Board monitors the financial position.
-Performance is monitored through self-assessment and performance challenge (however this is not across all service areas due to the timeline for development of the Focus on the Future Wellbeing plan).
-Service performance is also challenged at Scrutiny Committee meetings.
+Performance is monitored through self-evaluation and performance challenge.
+Service performance is also challenged at Scrutiny Committee meetings (and other functions of scrutiny) and officer scrutiny in the form of quarterly performance improvement reviews.
 Additional workshops are in place for Elected Members and Scrutiny Members, which focuses on key changes, for example due to legislation and the Council's Recovery, Transformation and Improvement (RTI) Plan.
 Specific workshops have taken place regarding improving the Council's Scrutiny Function.

-The challenge of documents is carried out by various relevant Boards as part of the governance arrangements, the Improvement and Assurance Board (in place through Welsh Government as part of the request by the Council for Welsh Government support) remains.
-All reports to Cabinet and Council require an Equalities Integrated Impact Assessment.
-The challenge against the Wellbeing of Future Generations (Wales) Act 2015 is done as part of this process.
+The challenge of documents is carried out by various relevant Boards as part of the governance arrangements, the Improvement and Assurance Board (in place through Welsh Government as part of the request by the Council for Welsh Government support) has now been stood down.
+All reports to Cabinet and Council require an Equalities Integrated Impact Assessment (IIA) (as part of the Council's IIA).
+The challenge against the Wellbeing of Future Generations (Wales) Act 2015 (the Act) is done as part of this process.

 The Council has a project management framework that assesses risk, resources and finance (as well as other elements of the proposal).
 The business case template sets out each option for appraisal.
 The project initiation documentation sets out timescales and additional information as required.
-Changes have been made (especially to the Council's Integrated Impact Assessment document) in light of the new socio-economic duty.
+Changes have been made (especially to the Council's IIA document) in light of the new socioeconomic duty.
+The Council's IIA is embedded within its project management framework.

-Corporate Management Team assess reports prior to Cabinet and Council with feedback from documentation and Boards being available.
+Corporate Management Team (CMT) assesses reports prior to Cabinet and Council with feedback from documentation and Boards being available.
+A fortnightly meeting between Cabinet and CMT is in place.